Yes, I’m dreaming of a green Christmas… not the type of Christmas with no snow but the type of Christmas that has minimal impact on the environment.

 Try giving handmade gifts.
 A knitted scarf, homemade candle, crocheted hat, or bath salts are a few creative ideas.
 The time and effort used to make the gift usually means so much to the recipient.
 If you’re not crafty, then try buying your gifts from a local market or craft fair.

 Buy environmentally friendly gifts.
-For example, instead of purchasing the conventional toothbrush as a stocking stuffer, spend a little more and buy an Ekotec toothbrush with replaceable heads.
+For example, instead of purchasing the conventional toothbrush as a stocking stuffer, spend a little more and buy bamboo toothbrushes.
 Want to give a handbag as a gift?
 Eco-Handbags have some great, unique, purses, bags and wallets!

 Try giving experiences.
 Some examples of experiences to give include; a subscription to the ballet or a local theatre, a spa day, yoga lessons (my personal favourite), horseback riding lessons, etc.